pytask-dev/pytask/docs/source/tutorials/defining_dependencies_products.md

 iterators to dictionaries?
 First, dictionaries with positions as keys behave very similarly to lists.

-Secondly, dictionaries use keys instead of positions that are more verbose and descriptive and do not assume a fixed ordering.
+Secondly, dictionary keys are more descriptive and do not assume a fixed ordering.
 Both attributes are especially desirable in complex projects.

 **Multiple decorators**